Git Rev News: Edition 14 (April 20th, 2016)

 The subject next switched to possible ways of speeding up git status.
 The index-helper daemon effort was described again, as it can use the watchman library to efficiently monitor the working tree for changes.
 Unfortunately, the watchman service must be run manually for now, and running daemons on Windows might require some admin rights.

-The recently merged effort on improving the untracked cache in the index was also mentionned.
+The recently merged effort on improving the untracked cache in the index was also mentioned.

 The Git Merge conference happened this year on April 5th at New World Stages in New York City, USA.